smherwig/phoenix-memserver/README.md

 Building
 ========

-The memory servers depend on:
+The memory servers depend on [librho](https://github.com/smherwig/librho) and [librpc](https://github.com/smherwig/phoenix-librpc).
-[librho](https://github.com/smherwig/librho) and
-[librpc](https://github.com/smherwig/phoenix-librpc).

 I assume that dependencies are installed under `$HOME`; modify the memservers' Makefile if this is not the case.

+To build the sm-vericrypt-basic (smdish) and sm-vericrypt (smuf) memory servers, enter:

 ```
 cd ~/src